hydro-project/hydroflow/book/example_5_surface.md

 ```
 This is similar to the flow for graph neighbors, but has a few more operators that make it look
 more complex.
 In particular, it includes the `merge` and `tee` operators, and a cycle-forming back-edge
 that passes through an auto-generated `handoff` operator.
 This `handoff` is not a stratum boundary (after all, it connects stratum 0 to itself!)
-Rather, it represents a compilation boundary: the compiled code that hydroflow generates is acyclic (as discussed in the [Architecture Chapter](./architecture.md)\), so these handoffs tell the runtime to iterate on the acyclic code of a stratum until there is no new output from the stratum.
+Rather, it represents a compilation boundary: the compiled code that Hydroflow generates is acyclic (as discussed in the [Architecture Chapter](./architecture.md)\), so these handoffs tell the runtime to iterate on the acyclic code of a stratum until there is no new output from the stratum.

+Meanwhile, note in the mermaid diagram that there is once again a stratum boundary between the stratum 0 with its recursive loop, and stratum 1 that computes `unique`.
+This means that Hydroflow will first run the loop continuously until all the transitive reached vertices are found, before moving on to compute the unique reached vertices.